UZBEKISTAN: Seven Muslims amnestied, but ailing Muslim prisoner waits for operation

 Four of the seven had been sentenced in Bukhara in April 2009.
 They are Muzaffar Allayorov, Shuhrat Karimov, Salohiddin Kosimov and Yadgar Juraev.
 The other three had been sentenced in Bukhara in 2010 as part of the third group of local Nursi readers sentenced to long prison terms.
 They are Abdukakhkhor Alimov, Mirshod Kakhkharov and Mirzo Allayorov (Muzaffar's brother).

-A third group of nine or ten Muslims was sentenced in Bukhara shortly afterwards.
-In addition to the three who were amnestied in spring 2014, those sentenced included: Akmal Abdullayev, Rustam Sharipov, Umid Juraev, and an elderly man named Abdullo Rasulov.
+A third group of nine or ten Muslims was sentenced in Bukhara shortly after June 2010.
+They included: Akmal Abdullayev, Rustam Sharipov, Umid Juraev, and an elderly man named Abdullo Rasulov.
 (END)